- Reviewed: 19 March 2020, 13:57 NZDT

 General travel advice

-Demonstrations occasionally occur in Australia.
-New Zealanders in Australia are advised to avoid all demonstrations, protests and large public gatherings as even those intended as peaceful have the potential to turn violent with little warning.
+Like in New Zealand, demonstrations occasionally occur in Australia.
+New Zealanders in Australia are advised to exercise vigilance around large demonstrations and protests as even those intended as peaceful have the potential to turn violent with little warning.

 New Zealanders planning to live in Australia long-term should see our Going to Australia section, and the New Zealand High Commission to Australia’s Living in Australia section.